ricochet.monitoring.ricq module¶

 - classmethod get_handler()¶

 Class Method.
-Retrieve the handler on the elasticsearch connexion.
+Retrieve the handler on the opensearch connexion.

 - classmethod get_instance()¶